radivot/myelo/CML/TFR/README.md

 ## A Model of Survival Times of CML Cases Diagnosed in 1975-1985 Yields Estimates of Death-by-Disease Risks of Treatment-Free Remission Attempt Failures

-The scripts listed above are for this paper that I submitted to Leukemia Research on 08/24/2025.
+The scripts above are for this paper that I submitted to Leukemia Research on 08/24/2025.

 The first step is to generate a case-listing file for each of the three SEER databases using the software SEER*stat.
-These files are merged into one in the Fig2A_mkSEER.R.
+These files are merged into one in Fig2A_mkSEER.R.
 Next run Fig2AB.R up to Fig4B.R.
 Finally, 3 preliminary steps are needed before running Fig.5.R.
-They are: 1) running Fig5_1mkAges.R, which estimates the midpoint ages of 5-year age intervals of OC and HM mortality data from SEER; 2) Fig5_2mkMrts.R which prepares 5-year age interval SEER mortality data for surface spline fitting; and 3) surface spline fitting to interpolate between 5-year age group mortalities and thus create input mortality matrices expected by downstream codes.
-Two other files are setup.R, which contains definitions sourced into other scripts, and B_setpointWatershed.R, which inverse maps setpoints and watershed to Hahnel immune activation parameters $K_z$ and $p_z$.
+They are: 1) Fig5_1mkAges.R, which estimates the midpoint ages of 5-year age intervals; 2) Fig5_2mkMrts.R which prepares 5-year age-interval SEER mortality data for surface spline fitting; and 3) surface spline fitting to create single-year resolution mortality matrices used in Fig5.R.
+Two other files are setup.R, which contains definitions sourced into other scripts, and B_setpointWatershed.R, which maps setpoints and watersheds into Hahnel model parameters $K_z$ and $p_z$.

-Fig4A.R provides a bespoke fit to Patient 3 in Hahnel et al (Cancer Res.
-2020) that gives a TFR attempt risk estimate of 0.11%.
-Code below shows what happens if instead one uses Hahnel's fit for this and 9 other patients who failed TFR attempts.
+Fig4A.R provides a bespoke fit to Patient 3 in Hahnel et al (*Cancer Res.* **2020**, 80:2394–406).
+This fit yields a TFR attempt risk estimate of 0.11%.
+Code below yields risks estimated using Hahnel's fit to this and 9 other patients who failed TFR attempts.

 ```
 ## using hahnel model parameters values to estimate TFR failure risks of death by CML